Homeless and McKinney Vento Resources

 - Be sensitive about smoothly integrating new students into the classroom and school community.

 The following sample documents are on the California Department of Education(CDE) Homeless Children and Youth Education site and are all in WORD format:

-It is recommended that you review this form with your legal representative prior to use.
+It is recommended that you review the Caregiver's Authorization Affidavit with your legal representative prior to use.
 This form is to protect the district when the bio parent is not available.
 This allow you to use the caregiver during parental absence.